OpenBB-finance/copilot-for-terminal-pro/example-copilot/README.md

-# Terminal Pro "bring your own copilot" example
+# Basic example copilot
-Welcome to the example repository for integrating a custom copilot into OpenBB Terminal Pro.
-This repository provides a reference implementation to help you create and add your own custom copilot to enhance the capabilities of Terminal Pro.
+This example provides a basic copilot that only does question and answering, using a custom System prompt.

 ## Overview
 This implementation utilizes a FastAPI application to serve as the backend for